dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 notificationsShown
-    Integer count of times a notification was displayed to the user that they are running an older Firefox.
+    Integer count of times a notification was displayed to the user that they are running an older Datalus.

 org.mozilla.places.places
 -------------------------

-This measurement contains information about the Places database (where Firefox stores its history and bookmarks).
+This measurement contains information about the Places database (where Datalus stores its history and bookmarks).

 Version 1